 Blindfold Course (Blindfold Training Exercises)

-Back in March 2010, I accompanied GM Maurice Ashley to a few schools where I coached chess and witnessed him play blindfold chess against the students.
-The students were fascinated and it inspired me to take up the challenge to learn to play blindfolded.
+A number of years ago, I accompanied GM Maurice Ashley to a few schools where I coached chess and witnessed him play blindfold chess against the students.
+The students were fascinated, and it inspired me to take up the challenge of learning to play blindfolded.

 You can get your own copy here (examples below):